Author: Strata Titles

 • Dispose of rubbish in a way that is not hygienic and tidy.

 Many bodies corporate have adopted and formally registered a set of operational rules that apply to their body corporate.
 These replace the operational rules in Schedule 1 of the Regulations.
 If this is the case for your Body Corporate, you should have received a copy of the rules when buying your unit.
-(If you’re with Strata, the rules for your body corporate can easily be found on the Strata Owner Portal at www.stratatitle.co.nz.)
+(If you’re with Strata, the rules for your body corporate can easily be found on the Strata Owner Portal.)

 What to do if you think someone is breaking the rules